Do You Have A Standard Hair Salon Cancellation Policy?

 Hopefully, having a salon policy will hinder client no-shows and excessive cancellations, but just in case, here are some tips to help you eliminate them.

-- Have your policies on a page that is easily found in your menu on the website.
+- Have your hair salon cancellation policy on a page that is easily found in your menu on the website.

 - If you offer online booking add space just above the schedule, so they have to read it before booking.